 There is much debate about how to do this: carrot or stick or communications as they were used in WW2 or maybe all three?
-But clearly governments will have to intervene by much more effective means if there is to be sufficient change in a world where affluence and aspirations are rising rapidly all over the world.
+Clearly governments will have to intervene by much more effective means if there is to be sufficient change soon enough when affluence and aspirations are rising rapidly all over the world.
 (BBC Radio 4, Analysis 19-7-2007).
+But the best way to motivate people is probably to present a vision of a much more attractive way of living.